EDUCBA Logo

 Things to Remember About Consolidation in Excel

-• Be careful in selecting reference data when you are checking the boxes for “Top Row” and “Left Column”.
-You will then have to select the complete data, including the row and column labels.
+• Be careful in selecting reference data when checking the boxes for “Top Row” and “Left Column”.
+You must then select the complete data, including the row and column labels.

 • When you are consolidating data of dynamic nature from different worksheets and workbooks, check the “create links to source data”, which will automatically update the changes in the data if done.